VladimirKalachikhin/Galadriel-map/README.md

 ## Positioning
  ![Positioning](screenshots/s2.png)<br>
  GaladrielMap gets realtime spatial data and other info via [gpsd](https://gpsd.io/).
 Usually enough plug a GNSS receiver to the server.
 How to install and configure gpsd see [gpsd pages](https://gpsd.io/).

+Another way is to use [Signal K](https://signalk.org/) infrastructure.
+If no spatial info sources sets in _params.php_, GaladrielMap  will try found the Signal K service on your local network, and get a position from it.
+However, it is better to set the Signal K server address in _params.php_ if you are going to use Signal K.

 Map **always** sets to current position.
 This behavior can be temporarily disabled on the <img src="img/settings1.svg" alt="Settings" width="24px"> menu.
 Following the cursor is disabled if <img src="img/route.svg" alt="Route" width="24px"> or <img src="img/download1.svg" alt="Loader" width="24px"> menu are open.